New Moon on

 Moon before descending node

-11 days after ascending node on 22 August 2005 at 23:05 in ♈ Aries.
-The Moon is located north of the ecliptic over the following 2 days, until the lunar orbit crosses from North to South in descending node on 6 September 2005 at 10:52 in ♎ Libra.
+11 days after ascending node on 22 August 2005 at 23:05 in ♈ Aries the Moon is positioned north of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from North to South in descending node on 6 September 2005 at 10:52 in ♎ Libra.

 Moon after northern standstill

-5 days since the previous standstill on 28 August 2005 at 23:42 in ♊ Gemini when the Moon has reached North declination of ∠28.476°, the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-28.556° at the point of next southern standstill on 12 September 2005 at 10:54 in ♑ Capricorn.
+5 days since the last northern standstill on 28 August 2005 at 23:42 in ♊ Gemini when the Moon has reached North declination of ∠28.476° the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-28.556° at the point of next southern standstill on 12 September 2005 at 10:54 in ♑ Capricorn.

 Sun-Moon-Earth syzygy